Artificial Intelligence and Human Rights

 In housing, there are several automated decision-making systems used: facial recognition and other biometric collection and analysis; algorithms deciding if someone is financially able to pay a mortgage or rent; profiles collected from opaque sources and combined into “trustworthiness” reports, and other instances of scoring and screening.

 For lending, a rule that was struck down in 2020 created a defense to a discrimination claim under the Fair Housing Act where the “predictive analysis” tools used for lending decisions were not “overly restrictive on a protected class” or where they “accurately assessed risk.”
 The Judge explained that this regulation would “run the risk of effectively neutering disparate impact liability under the Fair Housing Act” in granting a preliminary injunction.
-Last October, EPIC and several others warned the federal housing agency that providing such a safe harbor for the use of algorithms in housing without imposing transparency, accountability, or data protection regulations would exacerbate harms to individuals subject to discrimination.
+EPIC and several others have warned the federal housing agency that providing such a safe harbor for the use of algorithms in housing without imposing transparency, accountability, or data protection regulations would exacerbate harms to individuals subject to discrimination.
 The Alliance for Housing Justice called the rule “a vague, ambiguous exemption for predictive models that appears to confuse the concepts of disparate impact and intentional discrimination.”

 In 2024, EPIC filed a lawsuit on behalf of the National Association of Consumer Advocates (NACA) challenging one automated tenant screening company, RentGrow, over unfair trade practices tied to inaccurate records and insufficient oversight over its automated systems.
+This suit is still ongoing.

 AI Procurement

-Procurement is particularly effective at regulating government AI systems because companies bidding for government contracts must (1) disclose information they may be unwilling to disclose publicly and (2) agree to contractual terms that can include strong oversight requirements.
+Procurement is a particularly effective avenue for regulating government AI systems because companies bidding for government contracts must (1) disclose information they may be unwilling to disclose publicly and (2) agree to contractual terms that can include strong oversight requirements.
 For example, after Michigan scrapped a faulty unemployment insurance fraud detection system, it required the replacement vendor to agree to a “source code escrow” provision, wherein an independent auditor could monitor whether the new system was accurate.

 For more information on the challenges surrounding government use of procured AI systems and the potential for AI procurement reform, see EPIC’s 2023 report, Outsourced & Automated.